Rishi1306/azure-infra-terraform/README.md

-# Azure Infrastructure — Terraform IaC Project
+# Azure Infrastructure Using Terraform Project

 A modular Terraform project that provisions a production-ready Azure infrastructure using reusable, independently managed modules.
 Built with the **AzureRM provider v4.73.0**, this project separates each resource type into its own module, enabling clean separation of concerns, easy reuse, and environment-specific deployments.